AshirafMK/AshirafMK/README.md

 - 👀 I’m interested in all things to do with Data Science, from Data Wrangling to Production
 - 🌱 I’m currently learning Python to complement my extensive experience with R
 - 💞️ I’m looking to collaborate on novel Data Science Projects
-- 📫 How to reach me ...
+- 📫 Reach me at ashirafmawanda@gmail.com

 <!---
 AshirafMK/AshirafMK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.